Akkadu/Akkadu_Streaming_Integration/README.md

 This feature is still in limited beta testing and we are open to feedback and ideas and feature requests!
 Please do not hesitate to open an issue here or contact us at techforce@akkadu-team.com!

+### Authentication

+Akkadu-RTC package is shared as a private NPM module, and in order for you to install the packages, you need to acquire a token at techforce@akkadu-team.com.

 ### About configuration

 There are different configurations for development and for production.
 They